AKdeBerg/hipHopper/README.md

 Just press the letters shown as button, it will play the corresponding sounds.
 Play with the combinations for a while to be a pro MC😋

 ## Tech I Used
 This app is purely made with vanilla JavaScript & raw HTML/CSS.
-It is to demonstrate, ff you can be creative you can make something amazing out of those core technologies.
+It is to demonstrate, if you can be creative you can make something amazing out of those core technologies.

 Key topics-
 + **HTML:** I used custom data- attribute & audio tag